Claire's: History

 In 1961, Rowland Schaefer founded Fashion Tress Industries, a company that sold wigs and became the world's largest retailer for fashion wigs.
 In 1973, Fashion Tress acquired Claire's, a 25-store jewelry chain, and began shifting its focus towards a line of fashion jewelry and accessories under the new name, Claire's Accessories, Inc. Claire's Accessories began providing ear piercing services in 1978 and, in 1980, established a Hong Kong-based sourcing office.
 During the 1980s, Claire's Accessories opened new stores throughout the United States and bought Topkapi, a Japanese chain of 16 stores, in 1989.
 Claire's Accessories continued acquiring companies in the 1990s, including Bow Bangles — a British chain with 71 stores in England, Wales, and Scotland — in 1995; two American chains, The Icing (85 stores) and Accessory Place (31 stores), in 1996; and Bijoux One, a Swiss chain, in 1998.
 The Icing would become the company's primary brand for women in their 20s.
 In 1999, Claire's purchased Cleopatre, a chain in Paris with 42 stores, for $11 million cash, as well the American chain, Afterthoughts.
 Afterthoughts stores were converted to Icing stores after they were purchased.
 In 1997, the business changed its name to Claire's.
 In 2001, claires.com was launched.
 In 2002, the company purchased the US-based clothing chain Mr. Rags.

 Claire's was a publicly-traded company listed on the NASDAQ in 2005, but was taken private by the private equity firm Apollo Global Management in a $3.1 billion leveraged buyout in 2007.
 In 2008, Claire's consolidated its European operations into one group with headquarters in Birmingham.
 The first stores in Ukraine were opened in 2010.
 In 2011, e-commerce operations were launched in the United States, alongside the opening of stores in India and Mexico.
 In 2012, Claire's expanded its international presence by opening its first stores in China, Italy, Indonesia, Luxembourg, Dominican Republic, Panama, and Honduras.

-In 2018, Claire's filed for Chapter 11 bankruptcy in the U.S. But by 2022, Claire’s had exited bankruptcy, announced preliminary sales growth for fiscal year 2021 of 53% on revenue of $1.4 billion, and announced plans for an initial public offering.
+In 2018, Claire's filed for Chapter 11 bankruptcy in the U.S., with plans to shed a majority of its debt.
+The company blamed a decline in consumer demand and online and physical competition as a result of the decision.
+The company planned to shutter nearly 100 underperforming locations as it tried to eliminate debt with the help of Elliott Investment Management and Monarch Alternative Capital.
+By 2022, Claire's had exited bankruptcy, announced preliminary sales growth for fiscal year 2021 of 53% on revenue of $1.4 billion, and announced plans for an initial public offering.
 The company's new strategy involves shuttering stores in underperforming locations in favor of "prestige" malls, as well as setting up kiosk shops within drug and grocery store chains.